sebastian-zentral/device-management/docs/errata.md

 This document lists errata for the YAML schema.
 This is used when older versions of the schema are incorrect, and a fix was made in later schema to correct the problem.

+## iOS 26.0

+### mdm/profiles/com.apple.airplay.yaml

+The DeviceName key in the Passwords dictionary was marked as required, changed to optional.
+On iOS it is required but on macOS is not.

+### mdm/profiles/com.apple.cellularprivatenetwork.managed.yaml

+This payload was previously marked as supported on user enrollment, changed to forbidden.

+## visionOS 26.0

+### mdm/profiles/com.apple.applicationaccess.yaml

+allowDefaultBrowserModification was incorrectly marked as supported on visionOS

+## iOS 26.0 / macOS 26.0 / tvOS 26.0 / visionOS 26.0

+### mdm/profiles/com.apple.relay.managed.yaml

+The `ExcludedFQDNs` key was incorrectly documented as `Excluded FQDNs`.
+This has been corrected to note that there is no space in the key name.

+## macOS 15.4

+The Associated Domains payload is only able to be installed via MDM.

 ## iOS 18.4 / macOS 15.4